Epsilon-Neighborhood Decision-Boundary Governed Estimation (EDGE) of 2D Black Box Classifier Functions: Computational Experiments

 \subsection{Nonlinear Test Functions}

 For the following test cases, the boundary $\partial S$ corresponds to the level set where a 2D test function attains a specified constant value.
-For the Rosenbrock test function defined by Eq. \eqref{eq:rosenbrock}, the domain is given by $\X_f:=[-6,6]\times[-2,10]$, and $\partial S$ is defined by $f(x,y) = 100$.
+For the Rosenbrock test function defined by Eq. \eqref{eq:rosenbrock}, the domain is set to $\X_f:=[-6,6]\times[-2,10]$, and $\partial S$ is defined by $f(x,y) = 100$.
 Interior points satisfy $f(x,y) < 100$ and exterior points satisfy $f(x,y) > 100$.